TENNESSEE ANNULMENT ATTORNEYS

 A decree of annulment in Tennessee renders a marriage void from the beginning.
 In other words, it is as if the marriage never occurred.
 Such a decree attempts to place you and your spouse back to where you were prior to the marriage.
 Since the marriage is considered as never existing, spousal support in the form of alimony is not available.
 However, if children were born during your marriage and your marriage is later annulled, this does not cause your children to be illegitimate.

-Often, grounds for annulment and grounds for divorce are the same, such as where you or your spouse were married to someone else at the time of your marriage to each other.
-In such cases, the judge can order you and your spouse divorced instead of annulling the marriage.
-In either situation, where children are involved, the judge will grant child support, custody and visitation and may even distribute property in appropriate circumstances.
+Often, grounds for annulment and grounds for divorce are the same, such as where you or your spouse were married to someone else at the time of your marriage.
+In such cases, the judge can divorce you and your spouse instead of annulling the marriage.
+In either situation, where children are involved, the judge will grant child support, custody, and visitation and may even distribute property in appropriate circumstances.
 Even in cases of annulment, you and your spouse can agree on the terms of the property division in Tennessee.

 Differences Between Annulment and Divorce in Tennessee

 If you desire an annulment in Tennessee, you must first file such a request in court.
-It is important to hire a competent Tennessee annulment attorney to handle your case.
+Hiring a competent Tennessee annulment attorney to handle your case is essential.
 Since whether to seek a divorce or annulment can be a complicated decision, an experienced Tennessee divorce and annulment attorney is very important.

-We serve clients in Germantown, Millington, Cordova, Bartlett, Collierville, Shelby County, Fayette County & Tipton County.
+We serve clients in Nashville, Franklin, Murfreesboro, Memphis Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.